zenml-io/blog.zenml.io/_posts/2022-01-06-examples-cli.md

 It's that easy to get started with some examples of ZenML in action!
 Visit [our guides and walkthroughs](https://docs.zenml.io/) for longer examples showcasing some longer use cases.

+The ZenML core team originally started discussing adding the `example run` command as a way of including test runs of our examples as part of our continuous integration that Github Actions invokes whenever merging to `main`.
+It was only later that we saw how it might also be a useful option for users to be able to run the examples with very little setup or configuration needs.

 If you're inspired by our examples to create your own, feel free to let us know by [creating an issue here](https://github.com/zenml-io/zenml/issues) on our GitHub or by reaching out to us [on Slack](https://zenml.io/slack-invite/).